Accelerating Product Design with Oracle Cloud Infrastructure's Reimagined Design System

 Prior to final launch I established the processes for:

-- New component and template intake using the Jira ticketing system.
+- New component and template intake using a Jira ticketing system.

 - Documenting future roadmaps for the toolkit and library with key stakeholders and engineering.